ibmresilient/resilient-community-apps/sc_email_parser/README.md

   reportingUserInfo = u"{0} <{1}>".format(emailmessage.from.name, emailmessage.from.address)
 incident.addArtifact("Email Recipient", reportingUserInfo, "Recipient of suspicious email")

-# Extract email sender information on the assumption that a fishing email is being forwarded
+# Extract email sender information on the assumption that a phishing email is being forwarded
 if not emailmessage.body.content is None: addArtifact(r"From: (.*)\n", "Email Sender", "Suspicious email sender") addArtifact(r"Reply-To: (.*)\n", "Email Sender", "Suspicious email sender (Reply-To)")